graphql/graphql-wg/rfcs/Struct.md

 # Polymorphic-capable composite symmetric input/output type (`struct`)

-> _a.k.a "Symmetric-Transput Replete Unadulterated Composite Type" S.T.R.U.C.T._
+> _a.k.a "Structured, Type-safe, Returnable and Union-Capable Type" S.T.R.U.C.T._

 GraphQL currently has two types that are suitable for both input and output: scalar and enum.
-These are both "leaf" types that generally[1] possess no structure.
+These are both "leaf" types that generally[^1] possess no structure.

-[1]: Custom scalars may possess internal structure, a common example of this is the 'JSON' scalar, however this structure is not defined by nor can it be queried via GraphQL (`specifiedBy` notwithstanding).
+[^1]: Custom scalars may possess internal structure, a common example of this is the 'JSON' scalar, however this structure is not defined by nor can it be queried via GraphQL (`specifiedBy` notwithstanding).